Computer Applications – CAP 100-601 and CAP 100-602

 Class activities: There are three major types of activities for this course.
 Assignments will be listed on the class web site and suggested ways of mastering each assignment will also be on the web site.

-1) Students are required to complete weekly on line quizzes to demonstrate mastery of text (Technology in Action, 8th edition) material.
+1) Students are required to complete weekly on line quizzes to demonstrate mastery of text (Discovering Computers) material.
 These quizzes consist of objective questions and may be taken via the web at any time, (they may be taken ahead of the scheduled due date, but must be completed by the date assigned to receive credit for the quiz - check the "activities" listing on the web site to confirm the final date for each test, it will be the Wednesday for the specified week).

 There will also be a comprehensive final exam based on the assigned text to be administered in Old Main G 11 during finals week.
 This test will also consist of objective questions and will be open book.

-The quizzes may be accessed through the link on the class web site or by directly accessing http://www.myitlab.com/.
+The quizzes may be accessed through the link on the class web site or by directly accessing the SAM site directly.
 Students will be given information to download the system to their own computers.
 You may also take the quizzes from computers on campus.
 These computers are located in the Psychology lab – Old Main G-11 and the Computers Applications lab – B 117 - in the library.
-If you do not see the MyItLab icon on the desktop, that computer is NOT fully equipped to administer and score the training or tests.
-MyItLab is designed primarily for PCs, however this year there is a bridge that has been designed to work on Macs (remember that this is a new development and may not be fully operational – you are still responsible for completing all assignments).
+Other computers on campus may not be fully equipped to administer and score the training or tests.
+SAM is designed to run on PCs and MACS.
+However, remember that the Office training is geared towards the original Office system and PCs.

-3) Weekly lab assignments will be presented in class and all will be grade bearing.
+3) Weekly applied assignments will be presented in class on Tuesday and all will be grade bearing.

 ***** Note that all weekly assignments are posted from the web site under the “activities” link.
-Text and Office tests and lab assignments are due to be completed by the end of Wednesday of the week they are assigned.
+Text and Office tests and applied assignments are due to be completed by the midnight on Sunday of the week they are assigned.
+So, for example, and assignment that is given in class on Tuesday 2 September will be due by midnight on Sunday 7 September.

 Grading: final course grade will be based on a compilation of the points earned from each of the activities described above in the following manner:

-The final course grade will be based on a total of the above points where each of the activities (tests based on Tec in Action, tests based on Office 2007 and lab assignments) will each count for approximately 30% of the overall grade.
+The final course grade will be based on a total of the above points where each of the activities (tests based on Discovering Computers, tests based on Office 2010 and applied assignments) will each count for approximately 30% of the overall grade.
 The final exam will account for the additional 10%.

 Therefore, your course grade will be based on a possible total of points.
 Your letter grade will be based on a percentage of your grade relative to the possible total in the following manner: